 In your column and elsewhere so many people complain about imbalance in relationships, loneliness, and breaking up with a best friend.
 Sometimes I ask myself: Where do all those people live?
 I only seem to meet people who are perfectly happy and completely uninterested in new friends.

 I’m grateful for the many fulfilling things and friendly people in my life.
-Still there are feelings of loneliness and of losing courage to try for deeper friendships.
+Still there are feelings of loneliness and of losing courage to try for deeper and less shallow friendships.
 I’d be very grateful to hear your opinion and your readers’ opinions,

 To quote Winston Churchill, never, never, never give up.
 I believe those words apply strongly here.
 I could end the advice on that point, however, there are some details to attend to as well.